boazbk/tcs/lec_00_1_math_background.md

 ### Assertions: Theorems, lemmas, claims

 Theorems, lemmas, claims and the like are true statements about the concepts that we defined.
-For example, here is a true statement:

-> ### {.lemma #perfectsquarelem}
-For every perfect square $a$ and perfect square $b$, $a\cdot b$ is a perfect square.

 Deciding whether to call a particular statement a "Theorem", a "Lemma" or a "Claim" is a judgement call, and does not make a mathematical difference.
 All three correspond to true statements which can be proven.
 The difference is that a _Theorem_ refers to a significant result, that we would want to remember and highlight.
 A _Lemma_ often refers to a technical result, that is not necessarily important in its own right, but can be often very useful in proving other theorems.
 A _Claim_ is a "throw away" statement, that we need to use in order to prove some other bigger results, but do not care so much about for its own sake.

 ### Proofs